 Applicants should choose "Urban/Environmental Policy & Planning

 and Economics" as the program of study.
-One personal statement
+Applications for fall

 addressing interest in the joint degree program should be submitted.

 Applicants must meet all application guidelines and deadlines set

 forth by both academic departments.
 An applicant will be accepted

 into the joint program only if he/she is accepted by both the UEP

 and Economics Departments.
 Applicants who are accepted into only one